BrkCoder/Brk-Blog/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple personal blog.
+This project is a simple personal blog, you can visit the live site [here](https://www.brkblog.com)

 ## Technologies
 Project is created with: